JacobGraver/Recipe-Database/README.md

 I am using primarily dictionaries because they are super fast and memory efficient

 I am saving all of the information in json files.
-It is very easy and works really well
+It is very easy and works really well after I actually write it correctly.

+It is almost at a point to where we can start using it.
+I do want to get the search feature figured out because it is key.